SquareSR/alternative-red-routes/Race-Route/README.md

 - Do [Moon Manip](https://docs.google.com/spreadsheets/d/1-0PyeZYheS4lLVCAyM3pmPyoPEj3iAVYFUzFce_5AQs/edit?usp=sharing)

 Menu before walking in front of the Rocket:
-- Toss any remaining Poke Balls (ONLY IF YOU HAVE A PARAS)
+- Toss any remaining Poke Balls (only if you have a Paras)
 - Potion to 36+ HP
-- SAVE THE GAME
+- Save the Game

 **Mt Moon Man:**
-- This fight will change depending on how many Horn Attacks you have left
 - 2 HA:
-	- Rat: Leer + HA + Tackle (or PS turn 3 if TW hit or PS always kills)
+	- Rat: Leer + HA + Tackle (or PS turn 3 if TW hit or PS always KOs)
 	- Zubat: Leer + Tackle + HA (+ Tackle)
 - 3 HA:
 	- Rat: HA x2 (+ PS)